bitlap/smt/README.md

 ## csv-core

 - `Converter` A basic CSV converter
-- `CsvableBuilder` Support for converting Scala `case class` to CSV in a custom way.
+- `CsvableBuilder` Support for converting Scala`case class`to one CSV line in a custom way.
-- `ScalableBuilder` Support for converting CSV to Scala `case class` in a custom way.
+- `ScalableBuilder` Support for converting one CSV line to Scala`case class`in a custom way.
 - Zero dependency, type-safe

 ```scala